stonepreston/MissionControl/README.md

 # README #

+The program consists of a launch simulator, velocity and angle calculator for a given target distance, and horizontal range, vertical range, and time of flight table generator for a given velocity.

+The program is designed to run using MATLAB on Mac OS X.

 ### Application Overview ###

 ![Screen Shot 2016-03-20 at 12.52.01 PM.png](https://github.com/stonepreston/MissionControl/blob/master/Images/Overview.png)

-The program consists of a launch simulator, velocity and angle calculator for a given target distance, and horizontal range, vertical range, and time of flight table generator for a given velocity.

 ### How to run the simulator ###